lazyfrosch/docker-mattermost/README.md

 All local filesystem data will be stored in `/data/storage`, while the logs get written to `/data/logs`.

-After the entrypoint is done, mattermost itself will run under a non-privileged user `mattermost`.
+After the entrypoint is done, Mattermost itself will run under a non-privileged user `mattermost`.
 See [mattermost](mattermost) script, which is the default CMD.

 ## License